microsoft/aml-acceleration-template/instructions/01-training.md

     ```
     az ml run submit-script -c train-amlcompute -e aml-poc-compute -t run.json
     ```
+    * **Details:** The `-t` stands for `--output-metadata-file` and is used to generate a file that contains metadata about the run (we can use it to easily register the model from it in the next step).
     * Your training run will show up under `Experiments` in the UI

 ## Model registration